Adnuntius/documentation/adnuntius-advertising/admin-ui/admin/context-services.md

 ```

 then Adnuntius will make "recipes", "italian", "ravioli", "best", "ever" and "12345" available for keyword targeting on that page.

+### Tracked Keywords

+Instead of having the Context Service pick up all available keywords it finds, you can specify specific keywords for the Context Service to track.
+This is ideal for wanting to rein in the available keywords that advertiser can select, ensuring there is a more understandable set to choose from.

+In addition, you can have multiple keywords mapped to one root keyword.
+This means you can configure the Context Service to funnel keywords such as `crimson`, `vermillion`, `claret` and `scarlet` down to a single `red`.

 ### IAB Categories